-The slow loris is classed as Vulnerable.
+The slow loris is classed as Endangered.
 The Vietnam war very nearly wiped out this species of loris; the forest in which it lives was extensively cut down, burned or defoliated.
 While military action in its home range has ceased, destruction of forests for agricultural and development purposes continues.

 Please don't share or like videos of slow lorises which are held as pets.
 It encourages pet trade and endangers the survival of slow lorises in the wild.

 For more information follow this link to a website made by the organisation International Vet Rescue: www.ticklingistorture.org

 Our pygmy slow loris are trained to sit on scales so they can be weighed regularly, as the species puts on weight very easily.